Why Audience Matters When Writing Your Business Plan

 When you first come up with your business plan, it should really be for yourself.
 There’s no need to worry about formality or focus on length.
 It may be only a few pages, or it could be dozens.
 You’ll have no specific emphasis at this stage.
 Here, you’re going through all the key components of the planning process in an effort to see the big picture and prove to yourself that you have a viable idea.
 As such, this is sometimes referred to as the “idea” business plan.

-Investors, such as angels or venture capitalists, actively seek to invest in early stage companies.
+Investors, such as angels or venture capitalists, actively seek to invest in early-stage companies.
 Due to the nature of this, they see multiple business plans per day.
 In order to stand out, it is advised to have a semi-formal pitch deck.
 The pitch deck is typically 10-15 slides and is a succinct and visually appealing summary of your overall business plan.

 Before crafting your pitch deck, however, you should have your full business plan written.
 The full business plan should be professional but doesn’t need to be overly formal.
 While it should be very substantive and thorough, you want it to have some “flash” and exude a little personality to keep them interested.
 Investor business plans should be between 30-60 pages.
 These plans, along with the corresponding pitch deck, should highlight the growth potential, as investors will be concerned with their potential return.
-If you have managers with impressive backgrounds, specifically growing other high growth businesses, you will want to highlight that as well.
+If you have managers with impressive backgrounds, specifically growing other high-growth businesses, you will want to highlight that as well.

 - Bank Loans

 In contrast to investors, banks are all about financial stability.
-They are less concerned with high growth as they are with realistic financial projections that show sustainable growth and profitability.
-Their main concern is whether you will be able to service the debt, meaning pay back the principal with the agreed upon interest under the specified terms.
+They are less concerned with high growth than they are with realistic financial projections that show sustainable growth and profitability.
+Their main concern is whether you will be able to service the debt, meaning pay back the principal with the agreed-upon interest under the specified terms.
 If your business plan is solid, they will be more concerned with your personal financial position than your management experience or resume.
 This is because many bank loans require the business owner(s) to personally guarantee the loan if the business fails.

 Bank loan business plans should be very formal, follow a traditional business plan format, and have detailed and thorough financial projections.
 These plans are typically between 30-40 pages.